ReneeErnst/end-to-end-model-test-gcp/README.md

 https://cloud.google.com/ai-platform/notebooks/docs/ssh-access

 Instructions:
-1. On the AI Platform Notebook Instance you created, open your VM Instance details.
-On the dropdown for Remote access, select "view gcloud command"
+1. Start your AI Platform Notebook Instance

-2. Open your local Google Cloud SDK shell and run the gcloud command for connecting via SSH to your running instance.
-Tip- you will want to include a port at this time.
-Note that the default port for Jupyter Notebook is 8888

-    Example:
+2. In your command line tool of choice, run the following command to SSH into your notebook instance:

     ```
     gcloud compute ssh <instance-name>
-      --project <project-id>
+      --project <project-name>
-      --zone <zone-name>
+      --zone <zone>
       --
       -L 8888:localhost:8888
     ```

+    Note that the default port for Jupyter Notebook is 8888

 3. Once you run the gcloud command, a PuTTY instance will launch and will connect to your AI Platform Notebook instance.
 Launch Jupyter by entering "jupyter-notebook" in your PuTTY instance.